Fredensborg Castle is one of the Royal Family’s favourite residences

 The article continues below.

-The palace by Lake Esrum in northern Zealand is the Danish Queen’s most frequently used residence in spring and autumn.
+The palace by Lake Esrum in northern Zealand is the Danish Monarch’s most frequently used residence in spring and autumn.

 The beautiful rooms and halls often provide the backdrop for state visits and royal events.